hassansoufan21/Car-Inventory-Application/README.md

 # Car-Inventory-Application
-A mock-car inventory app created using Python and MySQL.
+A mock-car inventory app created using Python, MySQL, and HTML.
 --------------------------------
 Car Inventory Management System by Hassan Soufan
 --------------------------------

-A 3-tier application built with Flask (GUI), Python (Business Logic Layer & Data Access Layer), and MySQL (Database) for managing a car dealership’s inventory, transactions, staff, and reports.
+A 3-tier application built with Flask (GUI), Python (Business Logic Layer & Data Access Layer), and MySQL (Database), and HTML (Website UI) for managing a car dealership’s inventory, transactions, staff, and reports.

 -------------------------------------------------
 Project Structure